 In the United States, auto insurance laws are a state-level decision.
 When it comes to auto accidents, a state can choose to be a choice no-fault state, a tort liability state or a combination.
 Understanding the differences between these mandates can seem confusing, but we’ve broken down the two main categories, no-fault and tort, to help make it easier.

-When you are moving or getting insurance for the first time, get some professional insurance help or research carefully after your state’s fault laws before you make the ultimate choices on your auto insurance policy coverage.
-You may need no-fault auto insurance, and having the right amount of no-fault car insurance could mean the difference between being well-protected and being vulnerable to a lawsuit or out-of-pocket expense.
+When you are moving or getting insurance for the first time, carefully research your state’s fault laws before you make a choice with your auto insurance policy coverage.
+You may need no-fault auto insurance, and having the right amount of no-fault car insurance could mean the difference between being well-protected or being vulnerable to a lawsuit or costly out-of-pocket expense.

 What is a no-fault state?

-“No-Fault” means that drivers have insurance to cover their own injuries and damage rather than insuring to pay out to the other person.
-An easy way to remember what no-fault means is that it does not matter who is at fault because everyone is required to file a claim with their own insurance.
-In most no-fault states, drivers are required to have personal injury protection coverage as part of their auto insurance policy.
+What does a no-fault state mean?
+Drivers have insurance to cover their own injuries and damage rather than insuring to pay out to the other person.
+An easy way to remember what no-fault means is that regardless of who caused the incident, everyone is required to file a claim with their own insurance.
+In most no-fault accident states, drivers are required to have personal injury protection coverage as part of their auto insurance policy.

 Which states are no-fault states?

 In the United States, there are 12 no-fault states, including Florida, Michigan, New Jersey, New York, Pennsylvania, Hawaii, Kentucky, Massachusetts, Minnesota, North Dakota and Utah.
-Puerto Rico also has no-fault laws, so we included its requirements below.
+Although a US territory, Puerto Rico also has no-fault laws, so we included its requirements below.

-These states have implemented no-fault auto accident laws, in some variation, to reduce the number of frivolous lawsuits that may occur.
-Whether through a verbal or monetary threshold to establish the requirements needed to file an auto accident lawsuit, these states require certain standards to be met before approval to file suit.
+These states (and US territory) have implemented no-fault auto accident laws, in some variation, to reduce the number of frivolous lawsuits that may occur.
+Whether through a verbal or monetary threshold to establish the requirements needed to file an auto accident lawsuit, these states require certain standards to be met before approval to file a lawsuit is granted.
 In three of these states, Kentucky, New Jersey and Pennsylvania, they have what is called “choice no-fault” where motorists have the choice to reject the threshold requirements and file suit.

 In no-fault states, and even in some at-fault states, personal injury protection (PIP) coverage is often required.
 The states determine the minimum PIP coverage levels required for motorists.
 You may even hear PIP coverage referred to as “no-fault insurance.”
 This type of coverage pays up to a certain amount on medical bills for you and your passengers in the event of an auto accident.